 Wrist pain is a common orthopedic complaint and is often related to trauma or wear-and-tear.
 The premier orthopedic medicine specialists at the Center for Orthopedics provide customized treatment for carpal tunnel syndrome, sprains, fractures, and other hand and wrist problems.
-Call the office in Lake Charles or Jennings, Louisiana, now or schedule an appointment online.
+Call the office in Lake Charles, Louisiana, now or schedule an appointment online.

 Wrist pain is discomfort within the joints that connect your hand to your arm.
 This pain can show up exclusively in the wrist but often extends to the hand or arm.
 If your wrist joints or the surrounding tissues are diseased or damaged, it can cause significant pain.

 Several conditions cause wrist pain, including: